 - Rook.
 I don’t know why, but he was honestly my favorite character.
 I liked him even more than the main protagonist.

 - The scariness level.
 This book got so dark and I honestly loved that.

 What I didn’t like:

-I think that if you like thrillers with a twist that are extremely macabre then this is a book for you!
+I think that if you like thrillers with a twist that is extremely macabre then this is a book for you!